nixn/pdns-etcd3/doc/ETCD-structure.md

 * `X-PE3-FIXED-SERIAL` — when set on a zone, its first value (parsed as an unsigned 32-bit integer per [RFC 1035][rfc1035]) replaces the automatic [zone-revision serial](#soa) in the served `SOA` record.
 Anything that does not parse (out of range, unparseable, empty) is logged and the automatic serial is used instead.
     * The main use case is [pre-signed DNSSEC](#pre-signed-dnssec): the served `SOA` serial must match the value the external signer baked into `RRSIG(SOA)`, otherwise validating resolvers reject the answer.
     * It is also useful without DNSSEC, for operators who want to control the serial manually (e.g. to mirror an existing zone byte-for-byte).
-* `X-PE3-MINIMUM-SERIAL` — internal book-keeping.
-It is added/removed automatically by `setDomainMetadata` transactions to ensure the zone revision (and thus the serial) never moves backwards across a key-delete.
-Operators normally do not write this key by hand.
+* `X-PE3-MINIMUM-SERIAL` — zone serial handling.
+It is added/removed automatically by transactions to ensure the zone revision (and thus the serial) never moves backwards across a key-delete.
+Operators should write this key by hand, when they are only deleting keys manually.

 [rfc1035]: https://datatracker.ietf.org/doc/html/rfc1035#section-3.3.13